 Hunting and Fishing Licenses

 Outdoorsmen are invited to visit our office whenever they need Illinois hunting, fishing, or trapping license, which is issued electronically.
 We also supply trout and salmon stamps, habitat stamps, and migratory waterfowl stamps.
 Discounts are available to seniors and to those who purchase licenses for both hunting and fishing.
+Super Senior Fishing and Hunting licenses for residents age 75 and over shall be $1.50.
+Additionally, the fee for fishing and hunting stamps shall be $.50 each.
+We will also provide you with the Illinois Regulation books.

 The Clerk’s office provides free notary public service.
 If you have a document needing notarization, please bring it to us and one of our notaries will make it official for you.